PKEuS/LCppC/win_installer/readme.txt

 The Wix Installer for Windows
 =============================

-cppcheck Windows installer is created with WiX: http://wixtoolset.org/
+LCppC Windows installer is created with WiX: http://wixtoolset.org/

 You'll need: